Tawnygoody/MS2-World-of-Rugby/README.md

 60 and time remaining was 15, this would show as 6015 rather than 75.
     - Fix: I found the solution on Stack Overflow (seen in credits section), which uses a parseInt function which parses a string and returns and integer, so the two values could then be added to eachother.
+7. After deploying the website and testing on ipad and iphone when I tried to clear the leaderboard (i.e removeStorage function) when you clicked ok on the warning message it would clear the local storage, however instead of directing the user to the home page, a 404 message appeared.
+    - Fix: After some trial and error I found the error seemed to stem from using "window.location.assign("/")".
+I have replaced this with
+    "window.location.href = 'index.html'".
+The user is now directed back to the home page once the leader board has been cleared on all manual devices tested.
+8. When testing the site on iphone / ipads Safari browser, the game cards would flip when clicked but would only show the back face image.
+The user could not see the team logo.
+    - I have run style.css through Autoprefixer and this has corrected the problem.

 ## Known bugs